w5xd/PacketRainGauge/README.md

 <li>Jumper SJ1 (top side, close to the GND pad) must be desoldered to remove the red power LED's power drain.
 <li>The bottom side i2c pullup positions, R1 and R3, can each have a 4.7K
 resistor installed.
 Two SMD 0603 size resistors just fit inside a hole in the PCB designed to clear them.
-Alternatively, REV02 of the PCB has positions for 0804 pull up resistors if that is more convenient to install.
+Alternatively, REV02 of the PCB has positions for SMD 0804  pull up resistors if that is more convenient to install.
 <li>The 330 ohm resistor just inside pins D11 and D12 can be removed (or cut with a diagonal
 cutter.)
 This
-disables the green LED to prevent its battery drain and load the the SCK line.
+disables the green LED to prevent its battery drain and load on the SCK line.
 </ul>

 <h3>PCB considerations</h3>
 Mount the Arduino directly to the PCB without headers.
 Its important to:
 <ul>
 <li>center the Arduino on its holes in order to clear the I2C resistors mounted as above.
-<li>minimize the solder bumps on the bottom side of the PCB so the assembly will later
+<li>minimize the solder bumps on the bottom side of the PCB so the assembly will
 fit in the enclosure.
 I set the PCB on a flat surface, laid the Arduino board on top, then inserted headers from the top and soldered from the top first, so the pins just reach the bottom of the main PCB.